 They remembered it, but no one ever pronounced it quite right.
 The variations on junk mail were often amusing: everything from Kamelwisher to Koalamaker on mail.
 There were times when I envied the simplicity of my mom’s British maiden name.

 According to my mother’s mother, our family descended from English Howards and Boleyns who found it prudent to leave Britain after two daughters of their house were executed by Henry VIII.
 (This of course appeals to the romantic in me.)
 They moved to the continent, adding some French and Swiss to the English-Scots-Irish blend.
-There’s some Welsh in there too, but at a far less degree than the 1/64th Wyandotte.
-Add that to the mostly German blood of my father and I’m truly Heinz-57.
+There’s some Welsh in there too, but at a far less degree than the 1/64th Wyandotte added as the family moved across the American continent.
+Add that to the mostly German blood of my father and I’m truly Heinz-57, an American mutt.

-I first considered the problematic aspects of Kawelmacher as an author’s name when I got the call from Naiad Press asking me what name I wanted to put on the book.
+I first considered the problematic aspects of Kawelmacher as an author’s name when I got the call from Naiad Press asking me what name I wanted to put on my first book, In Every Port.
 At the time I was very closeted and suggested “Kaye.”
+(It had a descender Y, too!)
 Barbara Grier at Naiad replied that Karin Kaye sounded like a pseudonym and she wanted Naiad’s readers to feel that the authors were the genuine article.
 I didn’t want to put my birth name on the book; it was unique and I just knew someone would out me to my family.
 (As if the rest of the world had nothing better to do.
 Yes, I was young once.)

 So I suggested a practical compromise.
 How could bookstore clerks suggest me to customers if they couldn’t say my name, I reasoned.
 So I suggested a phonetic compromise: Kallmaker.
-Barbara agreed and ever since I’ve been Karin Kallmaker on any project that wasn’t related to my everyday life or my job.
-Karin Kaj is my real name and I’m “KK” to my friends.
+(Goodbye descender, and all these years I imagine graphic artists have wished my long name had a descender they could work with on covers.)
+Anyhoo, Barbara agreed and ever since I’ve been Karin Kallmaker on any project that wasn’t related to my everyday life or my job.
+Karin Kaj is my legal name and I’m “KK” to my friends.